kashyapan/WHMCS-Instamojo/README.md

 3. Navigate to Payment Gateway option.
    Setup -> Payments -> Payment gateways
 4. You will find here Instamojo Now.
-5. Select it and fill out details its redy to use
+5. Select it and fill out details its ready to use
+6. This plugin works for both test and real accounts

+Note : If you are in  test account then use https://test.instamojo.com/api/1.1/payment-requests/ as Instamojo base URL